luislopez-dev/Razor-Pages-Selenium-Docker-Github-Actions-TDD-Starter-Kit/README.md

 ## DevOps

 The repository includes a CI pipeline built with GitHub Actions.
 This workflow automates test execution and verifies that every change meets the defined standards.
+The pipeline additionally containerizes the project with Docker and deploys the resulting image to Docker Hub.

 <img width="902" height="666" alt="Project (2)" src="https://github.com/user-attachments/assets/f614ae39-3be4-493f-9483-d5f1c41de957" />